-Have a long enough career in the IT industry and you’ll eventually realize that everything old is new again.
-Concepts that were invented decades ago often reemerge in a new and improved form to become the next hot technology.
-Like VMs a dozen years ago, containers are the latest application packaging and isolation technology to captivate and reshape the industry.
-Application containerization or sandboxing is an old idea, first implemented almost 40 years ago in AT&T Unix via the chroot command.
-While primitive by today’s standards, chroot provided process isolation by changing the root context and execution environment of an application to a particular directory tree and prohibiting access to the remaining file system.
-Here, we detail the containers basics and provide an update on the technology.
+Have a long enough career in the IT industry, and you’ll eventually realize that everything old is new again.
+Decades-old concepts often reemerge in a new and improved form to become the next hot technology.
+Like virtual machines (VMs) before them, containers are the latest application packaging and isolation technology to captivate and reshape the industry.
+Application containerization, or sandboxing, is an old idea, first implemented almost 40 years ago in AT&T Unix via the chroot command.
+While primitive by today’s standards, chroot provided process isolation by changing the root context and execution environment of an application to a particular directory tree while prohibiting access to the remaining file system.

 Chrooted applications running on the same system share an OS; however, they can’t interact with each other or the OS itself outside of user mode system or networking calls.
-Along the way, other forms of isolation were created, including FreeBSD Jails, Solaris Zones, cgroups etc. Today’s container technology is a direct evolution of these early Unix capabilities that, while vastly more capable, is conceptually similar by virtue of containers sharing an OS, but having wholly isolated processes, (virtual) networks and storage environments.
+Over the years, other forms of isolation were created, including FreeBSD Jails, Solaris Zones, and cgroups.
+Today’s container technology is a direct evolution of these early Unix capabilities.
+While vastly more capable, today’s technology is conceptually similar by virtue of containers sharing an OS, but having wholly isolated processes, (virtual) networks, and storage environments.

-Arguably, Google is most responsible for bringing containerization into the cloud era as a viable alternative to bare metal (type 1) hypervisors through its development of generic process containers on Linux that allowed applications to share system resources while maintaining process isolation and resource control.
-The technology eventually evolved and was popularized by the Docker container runtime engine and packaging format that became the basis for the Open Container Initiative (OCI) and its runtime and image standards.
+Arguably, Google is most responsible for bringing containerization into the cloud era as a viable alternative to bare metal (type 1) hypervisors through its development of generic process containers on Linux, allowing applications to share system resources while maintaining process isolation and resource control.
+The technology evolved and was popularized by the Docker container runtime engine and packaging format that became the basis for the Open Container Initiative (OCI) and its runtime and image standards.

-Google is also the genesis for another foundational container technology, the Kubernetes orchestration engine that is an evolution of the Borg cluster manager Google developed to schedule thousands of applications across its massive infrastructure.
-Like Docker, Kubernetes is the basis for another industry standardization effort, the Cloud Native Computing Foundation (CNCF), which has become the nonpartisan home for Kubernetes and other cloud and vendor-agnostic open source projects.
+Google is also the genesis for another foundational container technology, the Kubernetes orchestration engine.
+Kubernetes is an evolution of the Borg cluster manager developed by Google to schedule thousands of applications across its massive infrastructure.
+Like Docker, Kubernetes is the basis for another industry standardization effort, the Cloud Native Computing Foundation (CNCF), which has become the nonpartisan home for Kubernetes and other cloud- and vendor-agnostic open source projects.